 Lacecap Hydrangea Information

 A lacecap is a Hydrangea macrophylla like the mophead variety and its growing requirements are the same.
 Laceheads prefer a part-sun, part-shade location; rich, well-draining soil and adequate irrigation.
-A site with morning sun and afternoon shade is ideal.
+A site

 If you plant lacecaps in an appropriate location, you’ll find that care for lacecap hydrangeas is quite easy.
 Regular pruning is optional, but regular irrigation is critical.